amchagas/kerko/README.md

 # List all commands provided by Kerko:
 flask kerko --help

-# Clean all of Kerko's data.
+# Delete all of Kerko's data.
 flask kerko clean

 # Get help about the clean command: